 PewDiePie has been at the top of YouTube sub counts for the past several years, even surpassing the entirety of the YouTube movies catagory.
 That’s right; PewDiePie is bigger than movies.
 Recently, however, PewDiePie has been up against some corporate competition for the top spot.
 They are T-Series, a bollywood music company based in India, acting as India’s version of Vevo, if you will.
 The sub count has come close several times, even reaching as low as 14,000 subscribers ahead of T-Series (keep in mind this is a 14,000 subscriber gap between two channels with over 70 million subscribers).
-That was until ‘Pewd’s’ received community content creator support, which resulted in over 540,000 subscribers that day!
+That was until ‘Pewd’s’ received community & content creator support, which resulted in over 540,000 subscribers that day!
 The fight continues, and I decided to do what I can to help.
 Make a video of my own!

 I digress.
 For those who actively support PewDiePie’s channel, the fight to stay on top hits close to home.
 For others, the sentiment of the most subscribed channel going from an independent content creator to a corporate machine still has its emotional impact.